 If you’re up for a fun challenge that will require your time and dedication, then try reading a book of the movie you’ve watched.

-Here you can use the journal to draw comparisons from each and also talk about the differences, similarities, what they should have kept in the movie or even which was better.
+Here you can use the journal to draw comparisons from each and also talk about the differences, similarities, what they should have kept in the movie, or even what was better.

 How To Make A Reading Journal